flashrgordon/cybersecurity/README.md

 # Cybersecurity scripts
 Some of these scripts are entirely mine, some belong entirely to others, and some are a mix of the two.
-I claim no credit for the development and implementation of these scripts, however they are stored in this repository for convenience.
+These scripts are stored in this repository for convenience and sharing/collaboration only.

 ## portscan.sh